BIGJRA/BIGJRA.github.io/reborn.md

     - Swords Dance
     - Close Combat

 It can sweep you if you're not prepared, but you can handle this surely.
-Once you win, head into the cave to get a *Fairy Memory* and an egg that will of course hatch into **Riolu**.
+Once you win, head into the cave to get a *Fairy Memory* and an egg that will hatch into **Riolu**.

 Head into the cave entrance back on the main path.